MWSandbox/docs/certifications/AZ-700-notes.md

 # NAT Gateway
 - Idle timeout until connections get removed
-- Autom. sets up routing for the subnet to rout everything through the gateway
+- Autom. sets up routing for the subnet to route everything through the gateway
+- NAT only support IPv4, not IPv6 and can span only one VNet
+- VMs in private subnet can connect outbound to the internet while staying private

 # Monitor
 - Dashboard for network health including network health, connectivity and traffic